Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

      - $vars$ is the tuple of variables;
      - and $F$ is an optional fairness formula.

-The only way to write a behavior spec that includes fairness is with a temporal formula, otherwise a spec would not have variables and in this case TLC will check assumptions and evaluate a constant expression.
+The only way to write a behavior spec that includes fairness is with a temporal formula, otherwise a spec would not have variables and in this case, TLC will check assumptions and evaluate a constant expression.

 There are three kinds of properties of the behavior spec that TLC can check: